We have not found any instances of professional misconduct for this lawyer.

 Indeed, two of the first-chair lawsuits I've tried to a conclusion were "bet the company" cases for publicly traded corporate clients — meaning if I'd lost, those companies would have closed their doors, laid off all their officers and employees, and liquidated all their assets at fire-sale prices.

-I've also been among counsel of record — sitting in something other than a "first-chair" role, but learning my craft from some very good lawyers — in more than a dozen additional trials on the merits (including ten more jury trials).
+I've also been among counsel of record — sitting in something other than a "first-chair" role, but learning my craft from, or teaching it to, some very good lawyers — in more than a dozen additional trials on the merits (including ten more jury trials).

 Additionally, I've been lead counsel or among counsel of record in more than a dozen additional injunction or other contested evidentiary hearings.
 I've participated in eight contested corporate takeovers.
 And I've been lead appellate counsel, or had major roles in, more than a dozen appeals.